 Term Definition Accessible Physically and economically available to all.
 Affordable Reasonably priced to be accessible to those on or below the median household income.
 Biodiversity The variety of plant and animal life in the world or in a particular area.
 BREEAM The Building Research Establishment Environmental Assessment Methodology (BREEAM) is a science-based suite of validation and certification systems for a more sustainable built environment.
 Carbon footprint A carbon footprint measures the greenhouse gas (GHG) emissions from all the activities across an organisation (organisational carbon footprint) or for a specific product or service (product/service carbon footprint).
 Carbon footprints enable you to identify and quantify your key emissions sources and, ultimately, pinpoint opportunities to reduce emissions.
 Community People with common interests living in a particular area.
-Corporate Sustainability Reporting Directive (CSRD) The Corporate Sustainability Reporting Directive (CSRD) builds on the EU's Non-Financial Reporting Directive (NFRD).
+Corporate Sustainability Reporting Directive (CSRD) The Corporate Sustainability Reporting Directive (CSRD) builds on the EU's Non- Financial Reporting Directive (NFRD).
 It has stricter reporting guidelines and covers an additional 40,000 companies.
 The goal is to ensure consistent and comparable reporting of environmental, social, and governance (ESG) performance.
 The steps are very closely aligned and build on the GRI framework which includes double materiality and KPI setting.
 Decarbonisation Reduction or elimination of carbon dioxide emissions.
-DEI Double materiality Diversity, equity, and inclusion.
-Double materiality considers financial materiality and impact materiality.
-A double materiality assessment identifies the most important ESG topics to a company based on stakeholder perceptions and industry trends.
-Embodied carbon The embodied carbon of a building can includes all the emissions from the construction materials, the building process, all the fixtures and fittings inside as well as from deconstructing and disposing of it at the end of its lifetime.
-Environmental, social, and governance (ESG) Environmental, Social, and Governance represent the non-financial factors that can be used to analyse a company's processes and impact.
-Incorporating ESG considerations at the centre of corporate
+DEI Diversity, equity, and inclusion.

+Term

+Double materiality

+Embodied carbon

+Environmental, social, and governance (ESG)

+Global Real Estate Sustainability Benchmark (GRESB)